 Scene 2 from IDEA - G2 Container Data Center Unit CDCU - Datacenter in a Box

 Imagine needing an enormous amount of computing power, yet still requiring flexibility.
 According to this sketch, the solution is a data center parking lot.
 Yep, you heard that right.
 The idea is to take a fleet of these mobile units, arrange them in a grid, and—voilà!—you’ve created a massive on-premises data center.
 The best part?
 Scaling is effortless—just add more trucks or remove a few.
 It’s modularity on a grand scale.
 But how do these separate units communicate?
 That’s the key.
 The sketch reveals a dual approach.
 The units are physically connected via a network fiber grid for high-speed, heavy-duty operations.
 At the same time, they use Wi-Fi for wireless communication.
-This hybrid system transforms individual units into a single, interconnected network.
-Now, let’s zoom in.
-Let’s examine the fundamental building block that makes this concept work.
+This hybrid system transforms individual units into a, interconnected network.

 Scene 3 from IDEA - G2 Container Data Center Unit CDCU - Datacenter in a Box